-SAWW is currently seeking donations to help supply an appropirate anaesthesia machine for a new centre of excellence for reconstructive surgery in Uganda.
+SAWW is currently seeking donations to help supply an appropriate anaesthesia machine for a new centre of excellence for reconstructive surgery in Uganda.
 Reconstructive surgery, is needed to treat burns, congenital malformations, cancer and trauma injuries, but is rarely available or affordable in Uganda.
 The resulting deaths, disfigurement, disability and devastating scars, both physical and emotional, ruins lives.

 A new surgical centre has been built in Jinja, a large town in east Uganda, primarily by the charity ANDO Modular Aid.
 It will be a centre of excellence for surgery and a referral centre for occupational accidents, providing state-of-the-art reconstructive and trauma surgery.
 It will also serve as a training centre for medical staff.

-The clinic is now being equiped and Safe Anaestheisa Worldwide (SAWW) has been asked to secure a suitable anaesthesia machine, as this is our area of expertise.
+The clinic is now being equipped and Safe Anaesthesia Worldwide (SAWW) has been asked to secure a suitable anaesthesia machine, as this is our area of expertise.
 SAWW only provides appropriate anaesthetic equipment that is safe, effective, and inexpensive to use in any situation.

 We will supply an anaesthetic machine designed to operate reliably in low-resource hospitals.
 It has unique features that ensure it will keep working during a power cut or should oxygen supplies fail.
 It is simple and robust, easy to maintain and can be serviced using local technicians.
 It is versatile and includes a ventilator and oxygen concentrator that can be used in intensive care.
 It will provide affordable anaesthesia for 5 to 10 years.

 Half of the funds for the new anaesthesia machine have already been secured and we are now looking to raise a further £8,685 to supply the anaesthesia machine and a patient monitor.
 Any contribution towards this total would be greatly appreciated, as every penny counts.
-Please consdier making a donation today using the link below.
+Please consider donating today using the link below.

 From the start, Jinja Clinic will be run by local staff who will undertake minor operations.
 The charity Interplast will use the clinic for surgical missions to conduct complex reconstructive surgical procedures and training.
 Interpast carry out around 100 surgeries per mission and they aim to conduct 500 – 600 surgical cases each year at the new Jinja Clinic.